-The purpose of the literature study groups is for students to deepen their understanding of literature through collaborative analyses of works of children's literature.
-Students will participate in five (5) in-class literature study groups.
-Students will need to read the selected books BEFORE the scheduled class, and be prepared to extensively discuss these books during the scheduled class.
+The purpose of the literature study groups is for students to deepen their understanding of literature through collaborative analysis of pieces of children's literature.
+Students will participate in five (5) in class literature study groups.
+Students will need to read the selected books BEFORE the scheduled class.
+Be prepared to extensively discuss these books during the scheduled class.
 For each book, follow the response guidelines listed below.
 Full credit will be given if the book has been read and the response strategy has been completed before the start of class.

-- Lit Study #1 Tuck Everlasting Babbitt: Post-Its: While reading the assigned novel, use post-its to mark (code) important passages that you want to share with your literature study discussion group.
+Lit Study #1 - Tuck Everlasting - Babbitt: Post-Its: While reading the assigned novel, use post-its to mark (code) important passages that you want to share with your literature study discussion group.
 On each post-it, write a word or two that describes why you marked that particular passage.
-DO NOT REMOVE POST-ITS BEFORE CLASS MEETS these will be checked in class and used for an activity. - 2.
-Lit Study #2: The Book Thief Zusak: Double Entry Journal: Students will keep a double entry journal listing direct quotes from the text on the left side of the page and reflections / comments about those quotes on the right side.
-A minimum of 20 entries posted in students' journals is required before class. - 3.
-Lit Study #3: Starters Price: Goodreads.com Discussion Board Participate in an on-line discussion on the Goodreads.com website.
+DO NOT REMOVE POST-ITS BEFORE CLASS MEETS - these will be checked in class and used for an activity.

+Lit Study #2: The Book Thief - Zusak: Double Entry Journal: Students will keep a double entry journal - listing direct quotes from the text on the left side of the page and reflections / comments about those quotes on the right side.
+A minimum of 20 entries in the journal are required before class.

+Lit Study #3: Starters - Price: Goodreads.com Discussion Board - Participate in an on-line discussion on the Goodreads.com website.
 A group discussion board will be setup for the class.
 A minimum of 5 entries must be posted before the assigned class.
-The on-line discussion boards will be organized by page numbers, this way students won't be able to give away anything for other readers. - 4.
-Lit Study #4: The Invention of Hugo Cabret Selznick: Interview Website Reviews: After reading the assigned novel, conduct an extensive analysis of the author's website and at least one interview with Selznick.
+The on-line discussion boards will be organized by page numbers, this way students won't be able to give away anything for other readers.

+Lit Study #4: The Invention of Hugo Cabret - Selznick: Interview - Website - Reviews: After reading the assigned novel, conduct an extensive analysis of the author's website and at least one interview with Selznick.
 In addition, read at least two (2) professional reviews of the book.
 How does this information shed light on the creation or intentions of the story?
 What insights can be learned from studying the life of the author?
 Bring notes to class for discussion.

-5. Lit Study #5: Self-Selected Novel - group self-selects a response strategy
+Lit Study #5: Self-Selected Novel - group decides on the response strategy